Stepwise functional refoundation of relational concept analysis: Generalisation to full RCA

 \section{Generalisation to full RCA}

 So far, we have only considered one context independently from the others.
 We now consider RCA in its entirety.

-RCA deals with families contexts.
+RCA deals with families of contexts.
 Its elements are thus simple vectors of the pairs generated by each context.
 These vectors will be considered as sets indexed by $\XX$.
 All provided definitions can be applied to indexed families of context-lattice pairs, the order between them will be the product of the piece-wise orders.
 All operations remain monotone and extensive (or anti-extensive) as soon as the selected scaling operations are.

-The only important change is the notion of self-supported lattices that has to be replaced by supported lattices for individual lattices.
-Indeed, if $R=\varnothing$ or only contains endorelations, it is sufficient to work on the families as free product of pairs.
-However, in RCA this product is constrained by the relations in $R$ which may provide support for otherwise unsupported concepts, invalidating those solutions which do not consider such concepts.
+The only important change is the notion of self-supported lattices that has to be replaced by self-supported families of context-lattice pairs (\S\ref{sec:selfsup}).
+Indeed, if $R=\varnothing$ or only contains endorelations, it is sufficient to work on the families as the free product of pairs.
+However, in RCA, this product is constrained by the relations in $R$ which may provide support for otherwise unsupported concepts, invalidating those solutions which do not consider such concepts.
 Hence, here the product must be constrained by $R$.